oleid/gnome-shell-teatime/README.md

-Run install.sh to install the icon for all the users.
+Run install.sh without any arguments to install the extension for all the users.

+If you want to install the extension only for the current user, run

+install.sh local

+instead.